djotanov/rust-rest-boilerplate/README.md

 Now you can launch `watch.sh` script which will run the migrations and tests and start the application on all code changes.

     ./watch.sh

-or, if you are running postgres in docker:

-    PROFILE=docker ./watch.sh

-To rename the project, just replace all occurances of `boilerplate` in